Svedberg: Factors

 The Svedberg coefficient is a nonlinear function.
 A particle's mass, density, and shape will determine its S value.
 The S value depends on the frictional forces retarding its movement, which, in turn, are related to the average cross-sectional area of the particle.

 The sedimentation coefficient is the ratio of the speed of a substance in a centrifuge to its acceleration in comparable units.
-A substance with a sedimentation coefficient of 26S (26×10^-13 s) will travel at 26 micrometers per second (26×10^-6 m/s) under the influence of an acceleration of a million gravities (107 m/s2).
+A substance with a sedimentation coefficient of 26S (26×10^-13 s) will travel at 26 micrometers per second (26×10^-6 m/s) under the influence of an acceleration of 1 million gravities (107 m/s2).
 Centrifugal acceleration is given as rω; where r is the radial distance from the rotation axis and ω is the angular velocity in radians per second.

 Bigger particles tend to sediment faster and so have higher Svedberg values.

 Svedberg units are not directly additive since they represent a rate of sedimentation, not weight.